shawnrice/alfred-bundler/documentation.md

 For the PHP wrapper calling a PHP library, you will need only the name, and the same goes for the Bash wrapper calling a Bash library.
 However, if you want to call anything else, then you will need the first three arguments: Name, Version, and Type.
 If you want to use a non-default asset, then you must include a filepath to a JSON file that has the appropriate schema.
 See examples for ``__load`` and the schema below.

+__To use the bundler with a language other than PHP or Bash, use the "misc" wrapper and invoke it via the shell with the first three arguments in quoted form:
+``sh alfred.bundler.misc.sh 'name' 'version' 'type'``.
+Add the fourth argument if you are using custom JSON.__

 #### Loading PHP library with PHP